 You may be thinking, Wait a minute, haven’t I heard the exact opposite advice before?
 And you’d be right: there’s a whole TED talk about why you shouldn’t share your goals.
 But the secret to success could be sharing your ambition with someone you respect – like a partner or mentor.
 Research suggests if you’re invested in what they think of you, you could be more motivated to strive for your goal.

 Automate your savings so you don’t need to think about them

 Ideally, you want your savings routine to be as simple as possible.
 Something that can run like clockwork in the background.
 The less you have to think about it, the better.
 One way to achieve this is to set up recurring transfers on pay day, so the amount you want to save is automatically whisked away to a separate account.
 You can even set up accounts based on your goals using account names to help you stay motivated while you save.

 If you’re an ING customer, you can also turn on Everyday Round Up on your Orange Everyday account to passively boost your savings balance.
-Here’s how it works: when you make an eligible purchase with your Orange Everyday card, it automatically rounds-up what you spend on card purchases to the nearest $1 or $5, popping the additional amount directly into your nominated Savings Maximiser account from your Orange Everyday.
+Here’s how it works: when you make an eligible purchase with your Orange Everyday card, it automatically rounds-up what you spend on card purchases to the nearest $1 or $5 of your money, popping the additional amount directly into your nominated Savings Maximiser account from your Orange Everyday.
 You could actually be saving when you spend.
 How good is that?

 Be kind to yourself

 Follow these tips and you’ll be on the way to achieving your savings goals.
 But also know that your path won’t necessarily be linear.
 Unexpected expenses and moments of overindulging will pop up along the way, and that’s okay.
 Don’t let that extra round of drinks for your friend’s last day at work derail your entire plan.
 Acknowledge that you spent more than you intended to and move on.
 As long as you keep bouncing back, you’ll stay on track for savings success.

 Everyday Round Up